simul/simul.github.io/unity/Clouds.md

 * **Visual**: These properties fine tune the appearance of trueSKY.
 The following are visual properties: *Local Density*, *Direct light*, *Indirect light*, *Ambient light*, *Light Asymmetry*, *Fractal Amplitude*, *Fractal Wavelength*, *Sharpness*, *Churn* and *Base noise factor*.
 * **Effect**: These properties are used to inform different parts of the rendering system, and generate various environmental and weather effects.
 The following are effect properties: *Precipitation*, *Rain - Snow*, *precipitationWindEffect*, *precipitationWaver*, *Godray strength*, *rainEffectStrength*, *Rain Radius* and *Rain Centre* (X and Y).

-For information on what functions to use when getting and setting cloud keyframe properties and Uids, see [Scripting](http://docs.simul.co/unity/Scripting.html).
+To Get/Set cloud keyframe properties, use **trueSKY.GetKeyframeValue** and **trueSKY.SetKeyframeValue**, ensuring the pass the keyframe's Uid as an argument.
+For information on what functions to use wto get keyframe Uids, along with information about other helpful functions, see [Scripting](http://docs.simul.co/unity/Scripting.html).
 The tables below show the various cloud keyframe properties (named as they appear in the sequencer), along with the matching name string to use for scripting. **Note**: Parameters that are Bools in the Sequencer are treated as Ints in scripting, where 0 = false and 1 = true.

 **Floating-point**